-- 6.10 In most types of concrete and paving, the stability of the surface is maintained by excluding water from the underlying soil.
+6.12 In most types of concrete and paving, the stability of the surface is maintained by excluding water from the underlying soil.
 The vast area of impermeable surfaces created by modern development increases the water runoff and risk of surface water flooding.
 It may also add to problems of pollution downstream from urban areas.
 Permeable surfaces can resolve this issue.
-These are surfaces that water can pass through, such as gravel, reinforced glass and concrete that has been designed with a system of voids. - 6.11 Permeable pavement is an alternative to conventional paving in which water filters through the paved structure rather than running off it.
-Both the surface and the subgrade need to be designed with this function in mind.
-Water may be allowed to infiltrate directly into the subsoil where conditions are suitable.
-Alternatively, it can be held in a reservoir structure under the paving for re-use, infiltration or delayed discharge.
+These are surfaces that water can pass through, such as gravel, reinforced glass and concrete that has been designed with a system of voids.